UDST/orca/docs/core.rst

 :py:func:`~orca.orca.merge_tables` has an optional ``columns=`` keyword that can contain column names from any the tables going into the merge so you can limit which columns end up in the final table.
-(Columns necessary for performing merges will be Inc.ded whether or not they are in the ``columns=`` list.)
+(Columns necessary for performing merges will be included whether or not they are in the ``columns=`` list.)

 .. note:: :py:func:`~orca.orca.merge_tables` calls